aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/save-presentation/_index.md

 }
 ```

-## **Save Presentation to Strict Open XML Spreadsheet Format**
+## **Saving Presentations to Strict Office Open XML Format**
-Aspose.Slides allows you to save the presentation in Strict Open XML format.
+Aspose.Slides allows you to save the presentation in Strict Office Open XML format.
 For that purpose, it provides the [**PptxOptions**](https://reference.aspose.com/slides/java/com.aspose.slides/pptxoptions) class where you can set the Conformance property while saving the presentation file.
 If you set its value as [**Conformance.Iso29500_2008_Strict**](https://reference.aspose.com/slides/java/com.aspose.slides/Conformance#Iso29500_2008_Strict), then the output presentation file will be saved in Strict Open XML format.

-The following sample code creates a presentation and saves it in the Strict Open XML Format.
+The following sample code creates a presentation and saves it in the Strict Office Open XML format.
 While calling the [**Save**](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation#save-java.lang.String-int-com.aspose.slides.ISaveOptions-) method for the presentation, the [**PptxOptions**](https://reference.aspose.com/slides/java/com.aspose.slides/pptxoptions) object is passed into it with the Conformance property set as [**Conformance.Iso29500_2008_Strict**](https://reference.aspose.com/slides/java/com.aspose.slides/Conformance#Iso29500_2008_Strict).

 ```java
 // Instantiate a Presentation object that represents a PPT file